No Local Double Exponential Gradient Growth in Hyperbolic Flow for the Euler equation: Gradient growth in the hyperbolic scenario

-evaluating all matrix entries along the given trajectory $\bX$ (note that the matrix has trace zero, since the velocity field $u$ is divergence free).
-Since in a sufficiently small box $x_1 \frac{\d Q_1}{\d x_1}, x_2 \frac{\d Q_2}{\d x_2}$ should be rather ``small" (due to the prefactors $x_1, x_2$), $a$ should be positive and bounded away from zero along the hyperbolic trajectory.
-Roughly speaking, the the form of \eqref{ode2} implies that $\om_{x_1}$ grows in time like $e^{\int_{T_0}^t a(\bX(s)) ds}$ whereas $\om_{x_2}$ should decay in time like $e^{-\int_{T_0}^t a(\bX(s)) ds}$.
-This would be exactly true if \eqref{ode2} were a diagonal system.
+evaluating all matrix entries along the given trajectory $\bX$.
+Note that the matrix has trace zero, since the velocity field $u$ is divergence free.
+There are several ways we can heuristically regard \eqref{ode2} as a perturbation of an easier problem.